KohakuBlueleaf/KohakuRAG/docs/deployment.md

     --output artifacts/wattbot_answers.csv \
     --model <your-vllm-model-name> \
     --top-k 6 \
-    --max-workers 2
+    --max-concurrent 0  # No rate limiting for local endpoint
 ```

 As long as vLLM implements the OpenAI Chat Completions protocol, `OpenAIChatModel` will work unchanged.
+All scripts use async for efficient concurrent processing.

 ---